Fred-Khan/React_Tutorials/03-React_Supabase_Auth/05-Protected_Routes.md

 In Part 6 we will be Building the **Admin User Manager UI**

 ✔️ Show all users (admin only)
-✔️ Add new users
+✔️ Add new users button
-✔️ Update existing users
+✔️ Update existing users button
 ✔️ Demonstrate Supabase CRUD queries
-✔️ Optional: Modal form for Create/Edit user
+✔️ Modal form for Create/Edit user

 ---